MedMNIST/MedMNIST/README.md

 # How to run the experiments

 * Download the dataset manually or automatically (by setting `download=True` in [`dataset.py`](medmnist/dataset.py)).

+* [optional] Install medmnist as a module by using command `python setup.py install`

 * Run the demo code [`train.py`](./train.py) script in terminal.